-The Hg CEMS RATAs were performed to satisfy USEPA requirements in 40 CFR 63, Subpart UUUUU.
-The test results indicate that both of the Units 1 and 2 Hg CEMS meet the acceptance criteria listed in Table A-2 of Appendix A of the MATS Rule.
+The Hg CEMS RATA was performed to satisfy USEPA requirements in 40 CFR 63, Subpart UUUUU.
+The test results indicate that Unit 3 Hg CEMS meets the acceptance criteria listed in Table A-2 of Appendix A of the MATS Rule.

-The sampling console clock time was synchronized with the Hg CEMS DAHS clock prior to beginning each RATA (i.e., Eastern Standard Time, or EST).
-Test runs were 30 minutes in duration and RM field data run times were reported consistent with the Hg CEMS format (where the start minute and end minute are inclusive), however the field datasheets generated by the sampling console included in Appendices B1 and B2 will show what could be perceived as an additional minute at the end of each run, in comparison to the Hg CEMS reports.
+The mercury sampling console clock time was synchronized with the Hg CEMS DAHS clock (Eastern Standard Time) prior to beginning the RATA.
+Test runs were 30 minutes in duration and RM field data run times were reported consistent with the Hg CEMS format (where the start minute and end minute are inclusive), however the field datasheets generated by the sampling console included in Appendix B will show what could be

+Regulatory Compliance Testing Section Environmental & Laboratory Services Department Page 8 of 11 QSTI: G. Koteskey perceived as an additional minute at the end of each run, in comparison to the Hg CEMS reports.
 This additional minute is the time when sampling was completed (i.e., the last reading was taken) and does not represent an average minute data value.
+Moisture sample data was reported in Eastern Daylight Time, one hour ahead of the CEMS DAHS and mercury console times.